iggydotdev/b0nes/README.md

 We've been overengineering solutions for too long.
 It's time to question our choices and ask: **"Is this really worth it?"**

+**b0nes is for developers who:**
+- Want to understand how their framework works
+- Value simplicity over complexity
+- Prefer explicit over implicit
+- Care about longevity and stability
+- Don't want to rewrite their app every 2 years

 If you think this is useful, let me know.
 If you learn something from this, let me know.